 Many months, and then years go by.
-They feel that progress is being made, but one day something happens which PROVES they are wrong about this.
+They feel that progress is being made, but one day something happens which PROVES they are wrong.
 Despite getting on very well and being very friendly with the enemy woman, and despite that they have given her some bad advice which she has taken to her detriment, one day she stops talking to them completely.
 She refuses to meet them any more and refuses to take their phone calls.
 Now, this was not totally surprising as they were in the throws of ramping up efforts to manipulate her.
 But they did not think that she noticed nor that she would react by cutting off all communications and thus cutting their ties to influence her.

-So, disheartened, the two advisors go to the King to warn him of their failure and her escalation in her efforts to do exactly what the King and his servants feared she’d do: Spread her methodology of self-control to others.
+Having again modeled this enemy woman incorrectly, the two advisors decided it was time to explain their failure to the King who was still very engrossed in his projects to control the universe plus his favorite pastime.
+Disheartened, the two advisors go to the King to warn him of their failure and her escalation in her efforts to do exactly what the King and his servants feared she’d do: Spread her methodology of self-control to others.

 What to do?

 The King decides to take matters into his own hands.
 He ends the conference and sends his advisors back to their posts to take up the daily maintenance and expanding of the Borgia Kingdom.